 Endoscopic biopsy for intraventricular brain tumors avoids many of the inherent risks associated with conventional surgical approaches.
-Because these tumors are typically situated deep within the brain, the ability to approach these tumors with a minimally invasive technique offers a very significant advantage to the patient.
+Because these tumors are typically situated deep within the brain, the ability to approach these tumors with a minimally

 When a child develops symptoms that are suggestive of a brain tumour, the mainstay of establishing the diagnosis is through imaging of the brain.
 This is done by either a CT scan or MRI Scan.
 While these types of images will demonstrate whether an abnormal mass is present in the brain, in only a few cases will this be enough to establish what type of a mass it is.
 Aside from brain tumour, abnormal masses in the brain could be caused by infection, bleeding, or a long-standing congenital abnormality.
 In most cases, some form of surgery is required in order to remove a sample of tissue.
 By analyzing the tissue, one can know for sure whether the mass is a tumour and, more importantly, exactly what type of tumour it is.